Porgramming-Hero-web-course/batch-4-assignment-1-NafiulHasan41/Assignment-1/blog-1.md

 # The significance of union and intersection types in typescript

-## So , todays topic is union and intersection types in typescript , which is one of the important and most used types in typescript.
+## So , todays topic is union and intersection types in typescript , which is one of the most important and most used types in typescript.

 ### Before we discuss about them at first we need to know about them